aws-samples/aws-sagemaker-pipelines-skin-classification/README.md

 1. Create a folder inside the default bucket

-2. Make sure [AmazonS3FullAccess](https://console.aws.amazon.com/iam/home#/policies/arn:aws:iam::aws:policy/AmazonS3FullAccess) policy is attached to the SageMaker Studio execution role.
+2. Make sure the SageMaker Studio execution role has access to the default bucket as well as the bucket containing the dataset.

 3. From the list of projects, choose the one that was just created.